pivotal/docs-tap/tap-gui/accessing-tap-gui.md

     ```
     Where `EXTERNAL-IP` is the external IP address of your LoadBalancer.

-## <a id="ingress-method"></a> Ingress Method
+## <a id="ingress-method"></a> Access with the shared Ingress method

-The `Ingress` method of access for Tanzu Application GUI can use the shared `tanzu-system-ingress`
+The Ingress method of access for Tanzu Application GUI uses the shared `tanzu-system-ingress` instance
-instance of Contour that is installed as part of the Profile installation.
+of Contour that is installed as part of the Profile installation.

-1. The `Ingress` method of access requires that you have a DNS host name that you can point at the External
+1. The Ingress method of access requires that you have a DNS host name that you can point at the
-IP address of the `envoy` service that the shared `tanzu-system-ingress` uses.
-Retrieve this IP address by
+External IP address of the `envoy` service that the shared `tanzu-system-ingress` uses.
-running:
+Retrieve this IP address by running:

     ```
     kubectl get service envoy -n tanzu-system-ingress